 For me, not eating gluten free means feeling like I have food poisoning.
 In fact, I thought I did recently when I accidentally grabbed the gluten-filled waffles at the store and managed to eat two before I noticed.

 Having to eat gluten-free foods all the time has brought me to tears more often than I’d like to admit to.
 Occasionally, like my first day at Apple, they’re tears of joy because there are four gluten-free soups and you’ve never seen a gluten-free soup in the wild before.

-Here is what I’d most like to say to people who eat gluten free and have pressured various restaurants to have gluten-free foods available:
+Here is what I’d most like to say to people who eat gluten free and have pressured various restaurants to have gluten-free foods available: Thank you.

 That’s it.
 Thank you.

 Because of all of you, I can walk into pretty much any first-tier hotel pretty much anywhere in the world and not starve.
 I usually can have gluten-free food I like.
 Better restaurants and hotels have gluten-free bread, even though sometimes it’s so awful I’d rather not actually eat it (glares at the Hilton Frankfurt Airport).

 Sometimes, there’s a gluten-free menu.
 I live for those days.

 Sometimes, those menus have cool things on them.

 I had, for the first time in the almost 20 years I’ve lived gluten free, gluten-free fish and chips for the first time in a restaurant.
 It was magical.

 Also, I’d like to extend a warm shout-out to those who aren’t celiac but who do have genuine problems with gluten and/or wheat, rye, or barley.
 There are the people who are flat-out allergic, and there’s at least an arguable case for non-celiac gluten sensitivity.